gcastill0/api-gateway-oss/unit-01/README.md

 ```bash
 glooctl check
 ```
+In most cases `glooctl` check simplifies this process significantly by aggregating these checks into a single command.

 ## Use `kubectl`

-There is no single kubectl command that performs all the checks glooctl check does.
-You can use a combination of kubectl commands to achieve similar checks.
+There is no single `kubectl` command that performs all the checks glooctl check does.
+You can use a combination of `kubectl` commands to achieve similar checks.

 Check Deployments and Pods: